ROCm/TransformerEngine/README.rst

 Highlights
 ----------

-* Easy-to-use pyTorch modules enabling building of the Transformer layers with FP8 support on AMD GPUs.
+* Easy-to-use modules for building Transformer layers with FP8 support
-* Optimizations (e.g. fused kernels) for Transformer models across all precisions and AMD GPU architecures.
+* Optimizations (e.g. fused kernels) for Transformer models
-* Layers and modules supported in Transformer Engine (TE), and their enabling status in FP8
+* Support for FP8 on NVIDIA Hopper and NVIDIA Ada GPUs
+* Support for optimizations across all precisions (FP16, BF16) on NVIDIA Ampere GPU architecture generations and later

 Examples
 ----------